MichalisPanayides/Thesis/README.md

 ## Proselint

+`Proselint` is a linter for prose.
+It checks the text for stylistic errors, consistency issues, and common grammar mistakes.
-To run the `proselint` checker for language linting run the following command in the terminal:
+To run the `proselint` checker run the following command in the terminal:

 ```bash
 $ inv proselint